jpsoultanis/toxic_comment_detection/README.md

 `test_labels.csv` - labels for the test data; value of -1 indicates it was not used for scoring

-For more info, see the [Kaggl page](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data).
+For more info, see the [Kaggle page](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data).